-The university is building the bridge in the city of Gemeert.
+The university is building the bridge in the city of Gemert.
 The bridge is located next to the Lady of Gemert statue, a local landmark.
 Since bridges serve a load-bearing purpose, many have voiced skepticism that the 3D printed construction will be durable.
 The team have assured everyone that it will be fully functional.
 The researchers have also tested the bridge using a scale model simulation.

 The Growing 3D Printing Market in Construction